 In Flanders, all activities in forests are almost always prohibited-for example grazing animals, fertilizing, installing barbed wire and pruning are not allowed.
 An exception to the Flemish Forest Decree is required for the effective application of forest grazing management (Art.
 97).
 This exception is best requested in the context of an approval of a forest or nature management plan (goedgekeurd natuurbeheerplan) by the Agency for nature and forests of the Flemish Government, but it can also be requested as a separate authorization.
 Grazers are often used for nature conservation, in wet pastures, meadows, moors and dry grasslands.
 In nature areas other than forests, a grazing plan is needed.
-This plan must always be drawn up in consultation with the site management is mainly done with sheep and cows that are adapted to the more difficult conditions that are present in nature reserves, such as Soay, Mergellan and Roux ardennais for sheep; West-Vlaamse roodbont, Galloway and Aberdeen for cattle; Konik horses or Shetland ponies.
+This plan must always be drawn up in consultation with the site manager.
+In addition, stricter fertilisation standards also apply in nature reserves.
+Nature management is mainly done with sheep and cows that are adapted to the more difficult conditions that are present in nature reserves, such as Soay, Mergellan and Roux ardennais for sheep; West-Vlaamse roodbont, Galloway and Aberdeen for cattle; Konik horses or Shetland ponies.
 Sites under management agreements with farmers are generally grazed by productive breeds (non-lactating cows, young bulls or calves) but sometimes hardy breeds are used as well.

 In Wallonia, the Code Forestier doesn't allow animals in the forest, only in open areas where pastoralists can do environmental maintenance.
-Although there is a lot of demand to have animals in the forest, there is a fear with policy makers that forests will be damaged and will have to be converted to agriculture.
+Although there is a lot of demand to have animals in the forest, there is a fear with policy makers that forests will be damaged and will have to be converted to agriculture.127